OpenRadioss/Tools/openradioss_gui/README.md

 It is a simple Python/tk based tool to execute OpenRadioss, queue jobs and convert OpenRadioss output files to csv, vtk, d3plot at the end of the run

-The D3plot converter can ve found at: [Vortex-CAE GitHub repository](https://github.com/Vortex-CAE/Vortex-Radioss)
+The D3plot converter can be found at: [Vortex-CAE GitHub repository](https://github.com/Vortex-CAE/Vortex-Radioss)

 ## Installation